grafana/mimir/docs/sources/mimir/configure/configure-spread-minimizing-tokens/index.md

 # Migrate ingesters to spread-minimizing tokens

-Using this guide, you can configure Mimir's ingesters to use the _spread-minimizing token generation strategy_ .
+Using this guide, you can configure Mimir's ingesters to use the _spread-minimizing token generation strategy_.

 ## Before you begin

 The ingester time series replication should be [configured with enabled zone-awareness](https://grafana.com/docs/mimir/latest/configure/configure-zone-aware-replication/#configuring-ingester-time-series-replication).

-{{% admonition type="note" %}}Use spread-mimizing tokens are recommended if [shuffle sharding](https://grafana.com/docs/mimir/latest/configure/configure-shuffle-sharding/#ingesters-shuffle-sharding) is disabled in your ingesters, or, if shuffle-sharding is enabled, but most of the tenants of your system use all available ingesters.
+{{% admonition type="note" %}}Spread-mimizing tokens are recommended if [shuffle sharding](https://grafana.com/docs/mimir/latest/configure/configure-shuffle-sharding/#ingesters-shuffle-sharding) is disabled in your ingesters, or, if shuffle-sharding is enabled, but most of the tenants of your system use all available ingesters.
 {{% /admonition %}}

 For simplicity, let’s assume that there are three configured availability zones named `zone-a`, `zone-b`, and `zone-c`.
 Migration to the _spread-minimizing token generation strategy_ is a complex process performed zone by zone to prevent any data loss.

-## Step 1: Disable write requests to ingesters from zone-a
+## Step 1: Disable write requests to ingesters from `zone-a`

 To disable write requests, configure the following flag on the distributor and the ruler: